OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 - Using curl
 - Security considerations

-## Using the Octopus web portal {#PushingpackagestotheBuilt-Inrepository-UsingtheOctopuswebportal}
+## Using the Octopus Web Portal {#PushingpackagestotheBuilt-Inrepository-UsingtheOctopuswebportal}

 You can manually upload a package file from your local machine via the Octopus web portal via the {{Library,Packages}} tab by clicking the *Upload package* button.